Dusun people: Kota Marudu Dusuns

-The main Dusun sub-ethnic group in Kota Marudu District is the Kimaragang Dusun (with numerous other tribes or sub-tribes such as Sonsogon, Tobilung and Sandayo), which is also one of the largest and oldest sub-ethnic groups within the Dusun group.
+The main Dusun sub-ethnic group in Kota Marudu District is the Kimaragang Dusun (with numerous other tribes or sub-tribes such as Sonsogon, Garo, Tobilung and Sandayo), which is also one of the largest and oldest sub-ethnic groups within the Dusun group.
 Numbered around 120,000 in 2023, the Kimaragang community were divided into two main groups, namely those who inhabit the Kota Marudu-Tandek area and the Pitas-Koromoko area.
 They reside within Marudu Bay in villages such as Damai, Mosolog, Samparita, Salimandut, Tanjung Batu, Taritapan, Tingkalanon, Tondig, Tinogu and Ulu Bengkoka, neighbouring Pitas in Dandun, Konibungan, Korumoko, Marasinsim and Salimpodon villages as well as the Malobang peninsula, working in agricultural, fisheries and animal husbandry activities, while there are also those who work as civil servants, in the private sector and in personal businesses.
-The Kimarang Dusun community also practised the mitatabang activities, such as in weddings, work, celebrations, crowds, and things that are difficult to do alone.
+The Kimaragang Dusun community also practised the mitatabang activities, such as in weddings, work, celebrations, crowds, and things that are difficult to do alone.

 Belief-wise, most Kota Marudu Dusuns were formerly animist or practised Momolianism just like other Kadazan-Dusun tribes, but today are now mostly Christians (particularly Seventh-day Adventist, for this district has a majority adherence to the said church or Christian denomination with significant minorities belonging to other denominations such as Sidang Injil Borneo (SIB), Roman Catholicism, Protestant Church in Sabah and so on) with a small number professing Islam owing to intermarriages with predominantly Muslim Ranau Dusuns (lncluding those who immigrated from neighbouring Ranau district as well as settled ones) particularly in the border villages of Gana, Garung, Kias, Lombiding, Mantub, Marak-Parak, Miniran, Monggis/Manggis, Mulut-Pulut, Poddi, Tandawahon, Serinsim, Surun-Surun, Talantang and Toguhu, as well as Muslim-majority ethnic groups such as Bajaus and Orang Sungei.